xor2003/dosbox-staging/README.md

 LibDosBox

+A reverse engineering toolkit which helps you precisely convert DOS 16 bit (segment model) binary code into working C++.
 It is a fork of vanilla DOSBox with game code executed on real hardware but DOS interrupts and hardware emulated by DOSBox.

+It will be working fake-assembler C++ code will real variables.
+If you want real readable code you will have to rewrite by hand or convert: for example clang++ -> LLVM IR -> Iril -> MSIL -> dotPeak -> C# -> C++

 [![Test drive 3](http://img.youtube.com/vi/MzK9RVgeWGM/0.jpg)](http://www.youtube.com/watch?v=MzK9RVgeWGM "Test drive 3")